FUNCTION and SUB Procedures

 .nwot ot tnew egroeG GEORGE WENT TO TOWN.
 "George went to town."

-An OPTIONAL parameter used in a FUNCTION or SUB declaration is defined with a default value.
-This value is used if the OPTIONAL parameter is omitted in the calling function or subroutine procedure.
-If a value is specified in the OPTIONAL parameter in the calling procedure, then that value is used instead of the default.
+An OPTIONAL parameter used in a FUNCTION or SUB declaration can be defined with a default argument.
+This argument is used if the OPTIONAL parameter argument is omitted in the function or subroutine call.
+If an argument is specified for the OPTIONAL parameter in the calling procedure, then that value is used instead of the default.

-In the function or subroutine call, OPTIONAL parameters can be omitted from the right side of the parameter list.
+In the FUNCTION or SUB call, OPTIONAL parameters can be omitted from the right side of the parameter list.

 Example: